top of page

 ’BEDDING DOWN INTO THE COURSE’

 It is probable that when you set off on the Challenge on day 1, the first hours of the first day may be a bit hit n’ miss.
 Pace, temperature regulation, kit selection, footwear, or glove niggles.
 All to be expected.
 Embrace that ‘bedding down into it’ phase and listen to your body and to your kit.
 Take it very easy on the first couple of days as our altitude increases.
 Expect some unexpected phenomena (not UFOs, just unusual kit or bike issues that you may not have quite been expecting).
 Use this time to just get used to the environment, the gear and the temperature.
 Go with it and relax.
-By Pit Stop 1 or 2, you’ll have worked out enough to be comfortable…
+By Pit Stop 1 or 2 or 3, you’ll have worked out enough to be comfortable.

 TRACKING DEVICE